 Excessive ammonia levels in the water can lead to cloudy water and pose a serious threat to the health of your fish.
 Ammonia is a byproduct of fish waste and decomposing organic matter.
 If the tank is not properly cycled or if there is an overpopulation of fish, the ammonia levels can increase.
 Regular water testing and proper tank maintenance, such as performing regular water changes, can help to keep ammonia levels in check.

-See also How to remove calcium buildup on fish tank
+See also How to lower phosphate in reef tank

 4. New Tank Syndrome